It’s been a long time since I have talked about Google Panda and other algorithm updates.

 So now, it’s a good time to start focusing on quality of the site because, in future, it will be hard to understand why Google Panda has penalized your site, and you will have a tiny room for improvement.

 Start here to fix Google Panda penalty:

-Such links are not useful for search engines (Above screenshot), and many time they create duplicate meta description issue (not in above example).
-So your first step should be:
+Such links are not useful for search engines, and many a time they create duplicate meta description issue (not in the above example).
+So your first step should be to: